Ministry of Defence

 HOWARD George

 Private G/15842, 6th Battalion, Royal West Surrey Regiment.
 Killed in action Monday 3rd July 1916.
 Age 19.
 Born Edmonton, Essex, enlisted Cambridge, resident Fulbourn.
 Son of Mrs. Harriett Haynes, of 14, Priory St., Huntingdon Rd., Cambridge.
 Formerly 12439 Suffolk Regiment.
-Remembered with Honour on THIEPVAL MEMORIAL, Somme, France.
+No known grave.
+Commemorated on THIEPVAL MEMORIAL, Somme, France.
 Pier and Face 5 D and 6 D

 HOWARD William